MicrosoftDocs/learn/learn-pr/azure-devops/configure-infrastructure-azure-pipelines/includes/7-run-ansible-playbook-cloud-shell.md

 Later, you'll see the benefit of this behavior when you configure your infrastructure in Azure Pipelines by running the same Ansible playbook.

-Keep your Cloud Shell session in VS Code open for the next exercise.
+Keep your Cloud Shell session in Visual Studio Code open for the next exercise.